 Nine times out of ten, the answer is not to accept the settlement terms.
 Insurance companies and defense lawyers know about soft-tissue injuries, concussions, and other medical damage that may not show up right away.
 If they can get you to agree to a payment that doesn’t reflect medical costs they would normally be obligated to pay, they save some money at your expense.

 After any car accident, even one happening at relatively low speeds, you should get examined by a medical professional no matter how you are feeling.
-The examination will help you document any injuries you have suffered, and will also show that you were concerned about your physical well-being after the wreck: if you delay, an claims adjuster may argue that your injuries couldn't have been too serious.
+The examination will help you document any injuries you have suffered, and will also show that you were concerned about your physical well-being after the wreck: if you delay, a claims adjuster may argue that your injuries couldn’t have been too serious.

 The most important step after a car accident, of course, is to find an attorney qualified to represent your case.
 If you live in Maine, your best bet is the auto accident lawyers at Lowry & Associates.
 We have been a presence in the state for over 40 years, and have successfully represented many car accident victims in that time.
 To schedule a free initial consultation at our Portland or Bangor offices, call 1-800 999-5342 or complete our contact form.